InnerSourceCommons/InnerSourcePatterns/praise-participants.md

 ## Forces
 * You are busy, which makes it easy to forget some of the soft touches like praise and thanks.
 * You may not be someone that is comfortable in social situations or good with words.
-* Peer recognition is very important to job satisfaction and career developement.
+* Peer recognition is very important to job satisfaction and career development.

 ## Solutions
 It feels good to anyone to be recognized by others.